T1:D4:P1:Death Valley:South to North

 All the pavement is making me grumpy.
 I pick it up, passing two or three slower moving vehicles.
 I want to get to the end of this road and figure out where I’m going to go from there.

-This entry was posted in travels and tagged , , .
+This entry was posted in Travels and tagged , , .
 Bookmark the permalink.